cdli-gh/apertium-sux-eng/data/devset.md

 	11	sze-ka	_[of.barley]	N	N
 	12	i3-gal2	i[-ni]-gal[be][-ø]	V	FIN.L1.V.3-SG-S

 "Filing basket.
 Several years.
 Barley rations.
-Barley of troops and (from) repayment accounts of barley. it is here"
+Barley of troops and from repayment accounts of barley is here"

 # year names